• Skip to main content

 Where to start?

 Start with figuring out what’s truly important to you and what you most want out of life.
-I love this book for guiding that process.
-Then…
+I highly recommend this process for figuring it out.
+Once you have a good ideal of what’s most important,

 • Try tracking your time to see where you’re spending it.
 Do you want to be spending 2 hours a day on Instagram, Caren? (<- so guilty)